trinslaptop/GraphicsMP/README.txt

-Trin Wasinger (Idril, Player 1) twasinger at mines dot edu
+Trin Wasinger (Idril)

-Samvat Dangol (Fuyuzetsu Toyota, Player 2) sdangol1 at mines dot edu

-Thuan Nguyen (Jon Snow, Player 3) thuannguyen at mines dot edu
+twasinger at mines dot edu

 Guild: Colorado School of Mines of Moria

-Midterm Project (2025-11-06)
+A4 (2025-12-12)

 # Description
-This program renders a basic 3d world (art inspired by Minecraft) with three players that can be moved around and viewed from several different cameras.
-Additionally, it also implements Phong Illumination and several types of lights.
+This program renders a 3d cube world (art inspired by Minecraft) and implements AABB collision.
+The player can run around collecting as many diamonds as possible while avoiding zombies!

 # Usage
-To run the program, first compile it (see below), then look for a `mp` or `mp.exe` in the build directory and execute it.
+To run the program, first compile it (see below), then look for a `a4` or `a4.exe` in the build directory and execute it.
 Make sure you are in this current directory containing the shaders and assets folder when running!

 This program has a variety of different inputs: